-Prolotherapy involves the injection of a concentrated Dextrose solution mixed with local anesthetics and other substances into damaged or overstretched connective tissue and joints to strengthen collagen and restore elasticity to tissue and enhance joint stability and reduce pain.
+Prolotherapy involves the injection of a solution consisting of Dextrose, Phenol and Glycerine mixed with Lidocaine into damaged or overstretched connective tissue and joint capsules to strengthen collagen and restore elasticity.
+This enhances joint stability and reduces pain.

 Prolotherapy is a Natural Process

-Unlike steroid injections Prolotherapy is a totally natural process that stimulates the repair of soft tissue and joints.
-It is effective in treating pain due to repetitive overuse injuries, poor posture, improper stretching and traumas of various kinds.
+Unlike steroid injections, Prolotherapy is a totally natural process that stimulates the repair of soft tissue and joints.
+It is effective in treating pain due to ligament laxity, repetitive overuse injuries, whiplash injuries, poor posture, improper stretching, and traumas of various kinds.

-We have learned over time that when ligaments and tendons are lax or slack then the surrounding muscles go into spasm in an effort to stabilize an area of the body but once we inject the prolo solution and tighten lax tissue then surrounding muscles can relax.
-This is very common in the neck and shoulders.
-Prolotherapy is quite helpful in reversing some of this chronic muscle tightness and pain.
+We have learned over time, when ligaments and tendons are lax or slack, the surrounding muscles reflexly go into spasm in an effort to stabilize that area of the body.
+Once we inject the prolo solution into the affected tissues and healing takes place, the lax tissue naturally tightens allowing the surrounding muscles to relax.
+This is very common with neck and shoulder pain.
+Prolotherapy is quite helpful in reversing some of these chronic muscle tightness and pain.

-Prolotherapy is usually done in a series of 3-5 treatment sessions performed at 3-4 week intervals.
+Prolotherapy is usually administered in 3-5 treatment sessions performed at 3-4-week intervals.
 Depending on the complexity, a prolotherapy session takes 15-25 minutes to perform.
-Unlike steroid injections there is no limit to the number of prolotherapy injections one can have if needed.
+Unlike steroid injections, there is no limit to the number of prolotherapy injections one can have if needed.

-The result of the prolotherapy is a reduction of pain and deactivation of receptors that act as alarm sensors in the soft tissues causing pain and result in limping and other compensatory movement patterns.
+The end result of these injections is a reduction of pain and deactivation of receptors that act as alarm sensors in the soft tissues causing pain and result in limping and other compensatory movement patterns.

 Prolotherapy Offers Long-Lasting Benefits

-Once the process of the prolotherapy ‘matures’ its benefits can be very long lasting and in some instances the effects are permanent.
-Since the key to igniting the proliferative process is the initial inflammatory phase we suggest avoidance of Aspirin, Motrin, Aleve as well as other prescription NSAIDS for 1 week prior to your injections and three weeks after.
+The benefits of prolotherapy can be very long-lasting.
+In some instances, the effects from prolotherapy are permanent.
+The key to igniting the proliferative process is the initial inflammatory phase.
+Avoid aspirin, Motrin, Aleve and other prescription NSAIDS, for 1 week prior to your injections and three weeks after injections.

-Ice applied to the area of injection can help manage post injection pain along with Tylenol and topical T relief gel which can be purchased at most health food stores or online.
+Ice applied to the area of injection can help manage post injection pain along with Tylenol and topical CBD salve or T relief gel.